Maharana Pratap Airport

 Maharana Pratap Airport is a domestic airport serving Udaipur, Rajasthan, India.
 It is situated at Dabok, located 22 km (14 mi) east of Udaipur.
 The airport is named after Maharana Pratap, who was a prominent Maharana (ruler) of the princely state of Mewar, in north-western India.

 The airstrip was used for the first time when a 4-seater Piper Super Cub landed in the airport on 16 November 1957.
 The airport's new passenger terminal commenced operations in February 2008.

 Beside the existing terminal, a new, larger terminal is being constructed to meet the rapidly rising traffic and demands.
 Its foundation stone was laid by Prime Minister Narendra Modi in October 2023, and construction began in the same month.
-Once completed by the end of 2025, the airport will begin operations to foreign destinations to become an international airport.
+Once completed by the expected deadline of June 2026, the airport will begin operations to foreign destinations to become an international airport.